-Technology has made our workforce more productive in many ways; however, there’s still no substitute for good old fashioned human connection.
+Technology has made our workforce more productive in many ways.
+However, there’s still no substitute for good old-fashioned human connection, especially in the remote workplace.
 Making a conscious effort to promote human interaction among employees leads to increased concentration and collaboration, oftentimes resulting in increased performance.

 In fact, chief product officer and sociologist, Maximo Castagno said “Technology that connects employees provides a key outlet to maintain some of what was lost in the remote-work shift.
 Finding the right balance between concentration and collaboration, in the context of app fatigue, takes continuous effort.
 Some level of push and pull will always be there.”

 So, in a world where tech prevails: How can business leaders help their employees to form real human connections?
 We’ve outlined three simple tips below!

 Evaluate your internal processes to determine what technology is actually being used efficiently on a daily basis.
 Ask your remote employees:

 - What technology do they currently use and what additional company tools are needed?

 - Are there disparate tools that are being used by some team members and not others?

 Consider a teamwide approach to using project management tools like Monday or ClickUp so everyone is collaborating in the same environment.
 Conversely, think about integrating a unified messaging platform that can be used to improve team communication outside of email.
 Remote employees need technological resources and structure in place to be effective at their jobs.
 However, to keep your employees engaged in healthy human interactions, consider keeping only the necessary tools and eliminating the rest.

 Tip #2) Work to Maintain Human Connections